-According to the Better Business Bureau (BBB), Continental Credit Control, Inc. was founded in 1982.
+They’re legit.
+According to the Better Business Bureau (BBB), Continental Credit Control, Inc. is a a legitimate collection agency, founded in 1982.
 The BBB established a profile page for CCC in 1997.
-CCC is listed as a collection agency and collection systems provider.
-Buzzfile estimates CCC’s annual revenue at $3.5 million and the size of its headquarters staff at 15 employees.
+Continental Credit Control is listed as a collection agency and collection systems provider.
+Buzzfile estimates Continental Credit Control’s annual revenue at $3.5 million and the size of its headquarters staff at 15 employees.

 The complainant expressed outrage that a debt collector would attempt to bully him into acquiring more debt to pay off a delinquent bill.
 The supervisor replied that he had made the suggestion “as a courtesy,” and that he would agree to remove the delinquent item form the complainant’s credit report in exchange for payment in full.
 The complainant objected that he would have to provide the corrected information anyway.
 The supervisor refused to provide his last name to the complainant, and ultimately hung up before the end of the conversation.
 Continental Credit Control did not provide a public response.

 Continental Credit Control CCC Calling You?

 Federal laws protect you.
 The Fair Debt Collections Practices Act (FDCPA) regulates the behavior of collection agencies by prohibiting actions such as the use of abusive or threatening language; harassment; or the use of false or misleading information to collect a debt.
 The FCRA regulates how collection agencies and creditors report delinquent debts to credit reporting agencies.
 Additional consumer protection laws include the Telephone Consumer Protection Act (TCPA) and the Consumer Financial Protection Act (CFPA).

 Can I sue CCC for harassment?